 i.e., the probability of having exactly $k$ entanglements on edge $(u,v)$ for $k=0,1,\ldots c_{uv}$ in each time slot is given by

-\paragraph{Swapping in a Path} A (quantum) path between two nodes is simply a concatenation of contiguous edges with positive capacities, where an end-to-end entanglement can be established by creating quantum links on all the edges and then performing entanglement swapping at the intermediate nodes, i.e., the internal phase.
+\paragraph{Swapping in a Path} A (quantum) path between two nodes is simply a concatenation of contiguous edges with positive capacities, where an E2E entanglement can be established by creating quantum links on all the edges and then performing entanglement swapping at the intermediate nodes, i.e., the internal phase.

-In particular, to combine two adjacent entanglements, say $(u,v)$ and $(v,w)$, node $v$ attempts swapping on its corresponding local qubits which may succeed with a probability $q_v$ resulting in an $(u,w)$ entanglement.
-More generally, suppose that node $v$ has $l$ $(u,v)$-entanglements and $r$ $(v,w)$-entanglements.
-Then, assuming that swapping operations can be performed between any pair of qubits in memories of a node, node $v$ can attempt at most $\min\{l,r\}$ swaps to establish multiple entanglements between $u$ and $w$.
-As a result, by swapping at all the intermediate nodes, elementary entanglements are consumed to generate end-to-end entanglements.
+In particular, to combine two adjacent elementary entanglements, say $(u,v)$ and $(v,w)$, node $v$ attempts swapping on its corresponding local qubits which may succeed with a probability $q_v$ resulting in an $(u,w)$ entanglement.
+More generally, suppose that node $v$ has $i$ $(u,v)$-entanglements and $j$ $(v,w)$-entanglements.
+Then, assuming that swapping operations can be performed between any pair of qubits in memories of a node, node $v$ can attempt at most $\min\{i,j\}$ swaps to establish multiple entanglements between $u$ and $w$.
+As a result, by swapping at all the intermediate nodes, elementary entanglements are consumed to generate E2E entanglements.
 There are different swapping policies resulting in different swapping schemes as discussed in Section~\ref{sec_related_work}.
-In this paper, we will focus on the case of heralded swapping policies.
+Here, we will focus on the case of heralded swapping policies.